markciubal/04-Technical-Quiz/README.md

 In the future, you could create the same questions using a prompt such as,

 ```
 Create an array with [number of questions] elements with the constant name "questionsAI" with questions as each element about [specific subject].
-In each element, "question" will be the key of the question text, "answers" will the key to an array of [number of answers] answer texts, and "correct" as the key of the value that contains the index of the correct answer text."
+In each element, "question" will be the key of the question text, "answers" will the key to an array of [number of answers] answer texts, and "correct" as the key of the value that contains the index of the correct answer text.
 ```

 I learned a lot about accessing the DOM and creating HTML elements.
 I also had fun playing around with the CSS to get what I think were pretty neat effects!